Protein for endurance athletes

 • Non-GMO soy powder: a decent option, but the non-GMO part is vital.
 Soy is one of the most heavily genetically modified crops in the world and GMO soy has a host of unwelcome benefits from liver issues to fertility problems.
 Certified non-GMO is the only way to go

-• Pea and rice powder: more solid options, if they're not packed with added junk.
+• Pea and rice powder: solid options, if they're not packed with ultraprocessed nonsense.
 A glance of the label will sort the good from bad

-• Whey powder: avoid.
-While a small number of good whey proteins exist (organic, non-GMO, no sweeteners or additives) the vast majority are the lowest possible quality, packed with junk additives and sweeteners and overpriced to the point of ridiculousness.
+• Whey powder: While a small number of good whey proteins exist (organic, non-GMO, no sweeteners or additives) the majority are the lowest quality, with ultraprocessed additives and sweeteners and crazily overpriced to boot.
 This post explains why whey protein is usually a bad choice.

 More performance boosting content